ACES 1.3 Reference Gamut Compression User Guide

 The purpose of this document is to elaborate on suggested user workflows for on set, dailies, visual effects, and finishing using the ACES 1.3 Reference Gamut Compression (RGC).
 For detailed technical specifications, please refer to the Technical Documentation:

 A common complaint from users of ACES has been the artifacts resulting from out of gamut values in source images.
 These artifacts are most known for appearing in highly saturated, bright LED light sources such as police car lights, stoplights, etc - but also show up frequently in LED sources used to light scenes.
-In an ACES workflow, these artifacts appear at two stages - first in the conversion from camera raw RGB via an Input Transform into ACES AP0 - and second in the conversion from ACES AP0 into ACES AP1 (ACEScg and ACEScct).
+In an ACES workflow, these artifacts appear at two stages - first in the conversion from camera raw RGB via an Input Transform (IDT) into ACES AP0 - and second in the conversion from ACES AP0 into ACES AP1 (ACEScg and ACEScct).
 These out of gamut pixel values are problematic when their negative components cause issues in compositing, and may also produce visual artifacts when viewed through an ACES Output Transform.

 A Look Modification Transform (LMT) referred to as the was created as a temporary solution, but this solution affected all pixels in the image, rather than just the problem areas.
 A new solution was needed which preserved colors within a “zone of trust”, only altering the most saturated values.
 The Reference Gamut Compression algorithm published in ACES 1.3 is intended to replace and deprecate the Blue Light Artifact LMT.

 The uses fixed values for the thresholds where compression begins, and for the amount of compression.
 These values have been calculated such that the colors of the ColorChecker 24 will remain unchanged, and that any colors that are within the encoding gamuts of all the commonly used digital cinema cameras (those with official ACES IDTs) will be brought within AP1, thus ensuring positive ACEScg values.
-In most workflows, these values will be invisible to the user, as demonstrated in the screenshots from Resolve 17.4 below - the user has the option to apply the RGC at a project or a clip level.
+In most workflows, these constants will be invisible to the user, as demonstrated in the screenshots from Resolve 17.4 below - the user has the option to apply the RGC at a project or a clip level.

 In the example below, artifacts such as the magenta solarization seen on the nose of the Okja toy are greatly reduced by application of the RGC.